 open for submissions

 Agented and Requested Submissions: Agents may submit work at any time.
-We request first two chapters (or 30 pages), last two chapters (or 30 pages), and a synopsis.
+We request first two chapters (or 30 pages), last two chapters (or 30 pages), and a synopsis in an attached document.
 All manuscripts must be complete at time of submission.

 Querying Process for Unagented Submissions:

 Mt.
 Zion Ridge Press, "books off the beaten path," has opened their doors for submissions.
 Our standard submission process is to accept queries first.

 Please follow the following submission process to the letter.

 To start out, send us ONLY a query letter to MtZionRidgePress@gmail.com.
 Subject line should say query and your title.
 We don't need to see your brilliance during the query process.
 We only want to see if you can follow directions and if your work might be a right fit for us.
 Please include the following in the body of your email: